robertknight/xar-js/README.md

 4. Use `xarjs create` to generate a `.safariextz` archive from your `.safariextension` directory containing the files for the extension:

+   _Note: The order of the --cert arguments is important.
+The leaf certificate must be specified first, followed by the intermediate and then the root._

    ````
    xarjs create extension.safariextz --cert cert.pem --cert apple-intermediate.pem --cert apple-root.pem --private-key privatekey.pem extension.safariextension
    ````